Florida vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Florida Performance Insights

-- The Gators are outscoring opponents by 12.6 points per game with a +164 scoring differential overall.
-They put up 86.3 points per game (12th in college basketball) and allow 73.7 per outing (249th in college basketball).
+- The Gators outscore opponents by 12.6 points per game (scoring 86.3 points per game to rank 12th in college basketball while allowing 73.7 per contest to rank 249th in college basketball) and have a +164 scoring differential overall.

-- Florida comes out on top in the rebound battle by an average of 10.9 boards.
-It is recording 45.2 rebounds per game (first in college basketball) compared to its opponents' 34.3 per outing.
+- Florida wins the rebound battle by 10.9 boards on average.
+It records 45.2 rebounds per game, which ranks first in college basketball, while its opponents grab 34.3 per outing.

 - Florida hits 7.6 three-pointers per game (170th in college basketball) at a 33.7% rate (182nd in college basketball), compared to the 7.1 its opponents make while shooting 34.1% from deep.

-- The Gators rank 87th in college basketball by averaging 99.8 points per 100 possessions on offense, and defensively are 73rd in college basketball, allowing 85.2 points per 100 possessions.
+- The Gators rank 87th in college basketball with 99.8 points scored per 100 possessions, and 73rd in college basketball defensively with 85.2 points conceded per 100 possessions.

-- Florida has come up short in the turnover battle by 1.7 turnovers per game, committing 13.2 (298th in college basketball action) while forcing 11.5 (226th in college basketball).
+- Florida has typically lost the turnover battle this season, committing 13.2 per game (298th in college basketball play) while forcing 11.5 (226th in college basketball).

 Kentucky Performance Insights

 - The Wildcats have a +212 scoring differential, topping opponents by 17.7 points per game.
-They're putting up 91.1 points per game, third in college basketball, and are allowing 73.4 per contest to rank 236th in college basketball.
+They're putting up 91.1 points per game, third in college basketball, and are giving up 73.4 per outing to rank 236th in college basketball.

-- The 38.3 rebounds per game Kentucky accumulates rank 106th in college basketball, 1.8 more than the 36.5 its opponents pull down.
+- Kentucky records 38.3 rebounds per game (106th in college basketball) while allowing 36.5 per outing to opponents.
+It outrebounds opponents by 1.8 boards per game.

-- Kentucky has won the turnover battle by 4.8 per game, committing 9.1 (17th in college basketball) while forcing 13.9 (59th in college basketball).
+- Kentucky has committed 4.8 fewer turnovers than its opponents, averaging 9.1 (17th in college basketball) while forcing 13.9 (59th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.